-Well, that method seems a bit haphazard and medicine has come a long way since then.
-Today, before using forceps, the first step to tooth extraction requires a dentist (or oral surgeon) to use an x-ray machine to see the tooth they’re extracting in its entirety.
-They may also prescribe specific antibiotics to keep an infection contained while a local or general anesthetic is administered, which will eliminate anxiety and pain associated with the procedure.
+Today, before removing a tooth, the oral surgeon will take x-rays to see the tooth in its entirety.
+They may also prescribe antibiotics to keep an infection under control before and after the procedure.
+A local or general anesthetic is administered, which eliminates anxiety and pain associated with the procedure.

-The specific reasons why people need their teeth extracted vary, but in most cases, the bad tooth cannot be saved and just causes the patient pain.
-This is usually due to tooth decay, periodontal disease and dental trauma.
-In urgent cases, a tooth (or teeth) may become severely infected and require immediate action.
-Often, with wisdom teeth, the mouth may become naturally overcrowded and cannot be fixed through orthodontics.
+The specific reasons why people need their teeth extracted vary, but in most cases, the bad tooth cannot be saved and causes pain.
+This can be caused by tooth decay, periodontal disease, dental trauma like breaking a tooth, or with wisdom teeth, the mouth may become overcrowded and cannot be fixed through orthodontics.

-Once the tooth extraction procedure is complete, patients are given stern directions from their dentist or oral surgeon: go home and rest.
+Once the tooth extraction procedure is complete, patients are given instructions to go home and rest.
 Recovery does take a few days, and the patient should relax to ensure a full recovery.
 This includes keeping the head elevated, applying ice for swelling and possibly biting down slightly on a gauze pad to help with any bleeding.
-After about 24 hours, the patient can begin regular rinsing with a warm saltwater solution – but waiting a 24 hour period is necessary, doctors say, so as not to dislodge the blood clot that forms inside the empty socket (known as a painful condition called “dry socket”).
+After about 24 hours, the patient can begin regular rinsing with a warm saltwater solution – but waiting a 24 hour period is necessary so as not to dislodge the blood clot that forms inside the empty socket (known as a painful condition called “dry socket”).

-Nevertheless losing teeth tops the list of common nightmares, but when you think about it there is no reason given today’s medical knowledge that a tooth extraction needs to be feared or even uncomfortable.
-Your dentist or oral surgeon will help you every step of the way!
+Losing teeth tops the list of common nightmares, but there is no reason that a tooth extraction needs to be feared or uncomfortable.
+Dr. Green will discuss your medical history and sedation options with you.
+If you need a tooth extracted, call us for a consultation at (817) 237-7557.